-Maintenance
+Maintenance Expense

 We operate under an FAA-approved continuous inspection and maintenance program.
 We use the direct expense method of accounting for our maintenance of regional jet engine overhauls, airframe, landing gear, and normal recurring maintenance wherein we recognize the expense when the maintenance work is completed, or over the repair period, if materially different.
+Our maintenance policy is determined by fleet when major maintenance is incurred.
 For leased aircraft, we are subject to lease return provisions that require a minimum portion of the "life" of an overhaul be remaining on the engine at the lease return date.
 We estimate the cost of maintenance lease return obligations and accrue such costs over the remaining lease term when the expense is probable and can be reasonably estimated.